 The postwar period of the 1950’s and 60’s were marked by consumerism and technological advancements.
 Also in this period, France's African and Asian colonies were struggling to gain independence, which led to wars in Algeria and Indochina, as well as strikes and the student revolts of 1968.
 In May 1968 students revolted for various reasons, including educational, labor and governmental reforms, sexual and artistic freedom, and the end of the Vietnam War.

 While not forgetting the importance of its history and independence, the French increasingly correlate the future of France to the continued development of the European Union.
-After a campaign focused on putting an end to high unemployment, Jacques Chirac assumed office as President on May 17, 1995.

 The Cultural Experience on a France Tour

 France travel is known for its cultural appeal.
 The culture of France has been built from a diverse history and represents various regional differences as well as influences of recent immigration.
 For centuries France has been a leading cultural center and in order to maintain the country as a cultural hub, the French government has established a number of programs to promote French culture and language.
 A France cruise allows a chance to experience the country’s widely recognized cosmopolitan, refined approach to life, as well as for the value it places on fashion and style.

 An extremely key component of French culture is the French language itself.
 The preservation of the authentic original use of the mother tongue is of particular importance for many citizens.
 The French Academy sets an official standard of language purity.
 In an attempt to preserve French cultural identity and resist “Americanization,” the French government recently implemented laws to restrict the broadcast of English-speaking movies and songs, and English vocabulary in general.